aandis/LISP-interpreter/README.md

 LISP-interpreter
 ================

-Interpreter for the LISP language.
+A C++ based interpreter for LISP language.